In Reality: A New Worldview Just for You

 Are reefs turning acidic and dying because of CO2 in the atmosphere?
 I don’t think they are.
 They die after El-Nino events, then they come back.
 They have been doing this for hundreds of millions of years, long before we got here.
 The thermal threshold for corals varies, and new corals easily replace old corals.
 There is good evidence that reefs are very resilient to temperature changes and routinely bounce back from shocks.
 The “scientific” research showing bleaching is heavily skewed by politics and the common myth of future climate change.
 (Sunscreen may play a role in destroying corals, but they are resilient creatures).
 More at climatecurious.com.*

 Are duck and goose down products sustainable?
 Many manufacturers now adhere to “ethical down” practices.
-The National Sanitation Foundation has created their Global Traceable Down standard or Responsible Down, which means gathering down that falls naturally from geese or plucking after geese are killed for their meat (excluding force-fed).
+The National Sanitation Foundation’s Global Traceable Down standard and the Textile Exchange’s Responsible Down program are similar.
+Their approach is to gather feathers that fall naturally from geese or plucking after geese are killed for their meat (excluding force-fed).
 Many major brands now are certified under one of these programs.
 It makes sense to look for those labels.

 IN REALITY, THE WORLD IS FAR MORE DIFFICULT TO UNDERSTAND THAN MOST PEOPLE THINK.
 Here I offer a few principles to better align your own map with the territory.